-- These early-stage flow rates are preliminary indications of well performance, and an extended production test ("EPT") will be required to determine the long-term performance of Kyalla 117. - Longer-term measures will be put in place to flow back sufficient hydraulic fracture stimulation water to allow Kyalla 117 to flow continually without assistance and enable an EPT to continue in the coming months during the dry season.
+- The early-stage flow rates are preliminary indications of well performance, and an extended production test ("EPT") would be required to determine the long-term performance of Kyalla 117. - Longer-term measures would need to be put in place to flow back sufficient hydraulic fracture. stimulation water to allow Kyalla 117 to flow continually without assistance and enable an EPT to continue.